ACM-Student-Chapter-ETAMU/.github/profile/README.md

 Follow us on ManSync

-Attend our meetings and hack nights (see events/ for the calendar)
+Attend our Events (see events/ for the calendar)

 ### To contribute: